A new crash test has shown that United States federal regulators may not be doing enough to prevent commercial truck accident injuries and fatalities.

 While traffic accident injuries and fatalities have been declining around the country in recent years, federal regulators and safety experts have struggled to lower the number of fatalities and injuries associated with car-truck collisions on highways and interstates.

-At Shapiro & Appleton we hope these new findings further the efforts to make our nation’s highways much safer.
+At Shapiro, Appleton & Washburnwe hope these new findings further the efforts to make our nation’s highways much safer.